Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-local-mcp.md

 You can set any environment variable supported by your dbt executable, like [for the ones supported in dbt Core](https://docs.getdbt.com/reference/global-configs/about-global-configs#available-flags).

 We automatically set `DBT_WARN_ERROR_OPTIONS='{"error": ["NoNodesForSelectionCriteria"]}'` so that the MCP server knows if no node is selected when running a dbt command.
-You can overwrite it if needed, but we believe that it provides a better experience when calling dbt from the MCP server, making sure that the tool selects valid nodes.
+You can overwrite it if needed, but it provides a better experience when calling dbt from the MCP server, ensuring the tool selects valid nodes.

 #### Disabling tools
 We support disabling tool access on the local dbt-mcp.